clientdb/clientdb/docs/docs/getting-started.md

 # Getting started

-The only thing you'll need to start using clientdb store is installing it from npm.
+## What is clientdb

+Clientdb is a simple, fast, and powerful database for client-side applications.

 ## Installation

+The only thing you'll need to start using the clientdb store is installing it from npm.

 ```bash
 yarn add @clientdb/store